Is your financial strategy keeping pace with your life?

 After age 18, traditional IRA withdrawal rules apply:

-Trump accounts are expected to become available on or around July 4, 2026.
-The general process to open a Trump account may look like this:
+Trump accounts became available beginning July 4, 2026.
+Here's the general process to open a Trump account:

 Anyone may contribute to a child’s Trump account as long as total contributions do not exceed the annual limit of $5,000.

-Employers may contribute up to $2,500 per year per employee’s child under a qualifying program, and those contributions are excluded from the employee’s taxable wages.
+Employers may contribute up to $2,500 per year per employee’s child through a qualifying Trump Account Contribution Program, and those contributions are excluded from the employee’s taxable wages.
 Note that employer contributions generally count toward the annual limit.

 Donations from philanthropic foundations may be available in the future.